 In Wyoming, there are a few exceptions where landlords can ask specific questions.

-- Family Status: If more than one family unit will live on the property, landlords are allowed to ask questions about children.
+- Family Status: If more than one family unit lives on the property, landlords can ask questions about children.

 - Senior Living Community: If the property owner is looking for applicants for a senior living community, they can ask about the individual’s age .